School transport

 The idea behind this is to provide people with a real choice about how they travel.

-As specified in the Warwickshire Local Transport Plan 2011-26 all occupiers within a new development should be no further than 400 metres away from the nearest bus stop.
+As specified in the Warwickshire Local Transport Plan all occupiers within a new development should be no further than 400 metres away from the nearest bus stop.
 The policy in the plan is related to connectivity between new development and local bus services.

 We ensure that during the planning stage the local bus service provision has every chance of achieving success.
 This means attracting a sufficient level of patronage so that the provision will not require subsidy from us to continue operation after the expiry of the developer contribution lifespan.
-Further details can be found in the Warwickshire Design Guide (to be published shortly).
+Further details can be found in the Warwickshire Design Guide

-We have developed cycle network plans for all main urban areas in Warwickshire, which show the existing cycle network and identify future routes required to serve key development sites.
-Developers will be expected to make an appropriate contribution towards the delivery of the new cycling infrastructure to connect development sites to key local destinations and / or the existing cycle network.
+The county council has developed countywide walking, wheeling and cycling network plans and published these in the Warwickshire Local Cycling and Walking Infrastructure Plan.
+These show the existing cycle network and identify future routes required to serve key development sites.
+Developers will be expected to make an appropriate contribution towards the delivery of active travel infrastructure to connect development sites to key local destinations and / or the existing network.
+This may be provided through a Section 278 (s278) agreement or a Section 106 (s106) contribution, depending on the scale and nature of the active travel infrastructure required.
+Section 278 agreements are our preference for providing infrastructure.